Skip to main content

 taskDelegate work to subagents for parallel executionRequired1

-ask_userAsk the user free-form or multiple-choice questions when clarification is needed-
+ask_userAsk the user free-form or multiple-choice questions-

 compact_conversationSummarize older messages, offload originals to backend storage, and replace them in context with the summaryMixed2